gpsmar/gpsmar/README.md

 - 👋 Hi, I’m @gpsmar
 - 👀 I’m interested in Dart/Flutter and mobile development.
-- 🌱 I’m currently learning Dart and Flutter.
+- 🌱 I’m currently learning Dart and Flutter
 - 💞️ I’m looking to collaborate on everything I can.
 - 📫 How to reach me: genivaldo.silva.mar@gmail.com